BryceMandap/2022-ITC---Data-Analytics-Competition/README.md

 # 2022 Information Technology Competition - *1st Place Award*
 Hosted by MISSA at California State Polytechnic University, Pomona

+*All relevant sources can be seen above in the attached files*

 ## Competition Information